FaabLondon/WDI_LDN_PROJECT2/readme.md

 <p align="center"><img src="https://i.imgur.com/WbuUx5s.png" width="700"></p>

 ###### Moderate reviews (Admin only)
-* This page is only accessible by the admin user and enables him/her to review all newly added comments and validate them or reject them.
+* This page is only accessible to the admin user and enables him/her to review all newly added comments and validate them or reject them.
 Once validated, the comment is displayed on the restaurant's page.

 <p align="center"><img src="https://i.imgur.com/mFqQKH2.png" width="700"></p>